Overcome Depression when Addicted

 Most of us experience some kind of depression in our lives; whether it’s due to grief because of loss, loss of a job; whether we’re just not chemically balanced, or as we age some people stop producing as much serotonin or dopamine.

 Most people will go through some kind of depression.

 Accepting that depression is a normal part of life is often a step in finding the courage to go find additional steps to go through the healing process or find a medication, or find a natural solution or find the drive and the desire to really go through those painful processes of withdrawal within an addiction.

 And inevitably, as we get sober, our neural receptors will begin to balance again.
 And as they begin to balance, depression has a tendency to reduce.
 But when someone’s in a deep dark pit of depression, the limbic system is screaming at them in this cycle, ‘Use to feel temporary numbness to numb the pain!’ but the problem is, it’s messing up those neural receptors in an unsustainable way, and so it contributes to deeper depression.

 Getting Out of the Dark Pit

-Getting out of that dark pit can be a very difficult thing and for individuals who are struggling with major depressive disorder, where it’s been going on for a long, long time and you just have not felt like associating with people or really getting out of your bed or going into work and it’s been going on for a long time, go get some help from a licensed therapist.
+Getting out of that dark pit of depression can be very difficult.
+For individuals who are struggling with major depressive disorder, that’s been going on for a long time, get some help from a licensed therapist that works with depression.
+You probably have not felt like associating with people, getting out of your bed or going to work and you’ve been struggling with depression for quite a while, it’s time to get some help.
+We’re here for you.

 You deserve it.
 I deserve it.
 We all deserve to do everything within our power to be happy.
-No matter how dark that pit has gotten.
-There is an ability to redeem and to heal and to go through that process and to be happier in our lives.
+No matter how dark you feel your depression has gotten, there is an ability to heal and be happier in your life.